enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

 | Restriction         | ``EnzoRestrict``\ *Name*  | ``Restrict``     |
 +---------------------+---------------------------+------------------+

-Classes outside of the Cello-Hierarcy
+Classes outside of the Cello-Hierarchy
 -------------------------------------

 There's a temptation to try to squeeze everything into a subclass